Ego Actus presented a second production of what do you mean by Bruce A! Kraemer, directed by Joan Kane.

 The show opened July 21, 2014 at 59e59 Theaters and July 30, 2014 at Spotlights at Merchants Hall in the Edinburgh Festival Fringe.

 Everyone who has seen a play thinks they can write one, but can they?
 A wannabe playwright has had his play accepted by a play festival, but he has not written it yet!
 He types frantically as the real theatre people, the producer, director, designer, actor and intern, teach him how it’s done.
 A hysterical look at how plays are created for festivals.
 This is a very physical comedy with iconic charters that anyone can relate too.
+The script is now available at the New Play Exchange.

 The cast featured Ioan Ardelean, Ivette Dumeng, Nick Palladino, J. Dolan Byrnes, Teddy Lytle, and Dev Brand.